-8 People On How Their Social Lives Really Look Right Now
+8 People Anonymously Tell Us What Their Social Lives Look Like Right Now

 So as it turns out that, on top of COVID placing countless lives at risk, decimating economies, and wiping out all the toilet paper and Clorox wipes from shelves for months, this pandemic has also become a social experiment — and experience — of sorts.